 On the other hand, the novel coronavirus has also showcased the power of the human mind and our ingenuity in the face of a novel danger.

 As the pandemic took hold and lockdowns were set in place, the world’s smartest minds immediately began working to develop vaccines and treatments with the potential to slow the spread of COVID-19.
-Working at lightning pace, these scientists have done something never seen before.
+Working at a lightning pace, these scientists have done something never seen before.

 In a matter of months, they went from nothing to drug candidates and clinical trials, and vaccines hit the market in less than a year.
 This is a process that normally takes years, often more than a decade.